 On a mind level aggravated Kapha manifests as a feeling of dullness, disinterest, possibly depression, and over-attachment to things and opinions, greed and possessiveness.

 Lethargy is another symptom of aggravated Kapha: getting out of bed is especially hard right now!
 Buttt it is time to end hibernation and wake up earlier again.
-(I know, I am not the bringer of good tidings).
 Maybe even start a spring clean!

 Natural tendency of the doshas in spring

 The prominent taste in nature now is astringent.
 Eating sour, sweet and salty foods will aggravate Kapha further so it is time to favour astringent (nature provides what we need!), bitter and pungent tastes.